 Terms and conditions of employment

-The terms and conditions of employment with AFMA are set in AFMA’s Enterprise Agreement 2011 and the associated Remuneration Policy.
-These documents are available from our website at www.afma.gov.au or by contacting the Human Resources Officer on (02) 6225 5444.
+The terms and conditions of employment with AFMA are set in AFMA’s Enterprise Agreement 2016 and the associated Remuneration Policy.
+These documents are available from the AFMA website or by contacting the Human Resources Officer on (02) 6225 5444.

 Applying via post, email or facsimile